tyler-technologies-oss/forge-design-system/blog/2025-02-06-forge-2025/index.md

 initiative has been a great success, and we are seeing more and more applications becoming compliant with the latest accessibility standards.

-Automated scanning tools such as ARC Toolkit and Axe have been instrumental in identifying accessibility issues and guiding developers on how to fix them.
+Automated scanning tools such as ARC Toolkit, Level Access, and Axe have been instrumental in identifying accessibility issues and guiding developers on how to fix them.

 Forge v3 made significant improvements to accessibility by providing better support for screen readers, keyboard